17Chad/Xtreme-Rust-PortScanner/README.md

 **XTREME Rust Port Scanner**

-Made to be as small and fast as possible.
+Made with the intention to be as small and fast as possible.
 Intended for embedded devices where storage is a concern and speed is needed to get on/off target quickly.

 **How to run or build**